-Over the longer term, we will raise awareness more broadly across employees, suppliers and the wider airport employee community.
+We will continue to raise awareness more broadly across employees, suppliers and the wider airport employee community.
 As our maturity develops, we anticipate that modern slavery may be identified in either our operations or supply chain.
 A remediation response framework is targeted for development within the next two years.